Updates

 In the same vein

-King George III of England once had violin lessons from Johann Salomon who gained fame from his association with Joseph Haydn.
-When asked about his progress. the teacher was said to reply that there were 3 levels of skill in violin playing : 1) the inability to play 2) the ability to play badly and 3) the ability to play well.
-He congratulated His Majesty on having achieved level 2 !
+King George III of England once had violin lessons from Johann Salomon of fame from his association with Joseph Haydn.
+When asked about his progress. the teacher replied that there were 3 levels of skill in violin playing : 1) the inability to play 2) the ability to play badly and 3) the ability to play well.
+He congratulated His Majesty on achieving level 2 !